haberdashPI/german_track/_research/plans.md

 ## new analysis config
 - do we compare across conditions (with same stimulus and subject)
+    - does the target event get detected better across conditions?
     - in online decoding, does the increase look different?
-    - does the target event get detected better across conditions?
 - do we compare across times (e.g. decoding better near target)
 - static windows around locations of interest

+## verifications
+    - check out the feature weightings w.r.t the stimulus features and the eeg features, plot them

-# new algorithms
+# algorithm refinement
 - try an L1 loss
+- try L1 loss instead of cor
+- cross validate regularization parameter
 - try a 1-layer (should be similar to regression), and then multilayer DNN

-## verifications
-    - check out the feature weightings w.r.t the stimulus features and the eeg features, plot them